 - a.
-Managers may receive a per diem for participation in a meeting of the Board of Managers, approved meeting and training, approved annual presentation on District activities to any city or county in the District, and for other necessary duties.
+Managers may receive a per diem for participation in a meeting of the Board of Managers, continued session of a Board meeting, Board committee meeting, approved meeting and training, approved annual presentation on District activities to any city or county in the District, and for other necessary duties.
 An activity must be authorized or requested by the Board of Managers or requested by the administrator to be considered a necessary duty for purposes of this policy. - b.
-A manager may receive one per diem for preparation for each meeting of the Board of Managers attended by the manager.
-No per diem shall be provided for preparation to attend a Board workshop. - c.
-A manager may receive one per diem for attendance at each day of the annual meeting of Minnesota Watersheds(MW), the MW legislative conference, the MW summer tour, and a meeting of the Metro chapter of MW.
+A manager may receive one per diem for preparation for each meeting of the

+Board of Managers attended by the manager.
+No per diem shall be provided for preparation to attend a Board workshop, preparation for a committee meeting, or to prepare for a continued meeting of the Board of Managers. - c.
+A manager may receive one per diem for attendance at each day of the annual meeting of the Minnesota Watersheds Association of Watershed Districts (MAWD), the MAWD legislative conference, the MAWD summer tour, and a meeting of the Metro chapter of MAWD.

 - d.
 Managers will prepare claim forms for per diem and expenses in duplicate.
 The original will be submitted to the treasurer to be processed and approved in the same manner as other claims against the District.
-Claims for expenses should be submitted quarterly, and under any circumstances all claims for expenses in any given year must be submitted prior to January 15 of the following year.
-The manager will retain a copy for his or her personal records. - e.
+Claims for per diems expenses should be submitted quarterly, and under any circumstances all claims for expenses in any given year must be submitted prior to January 15 of the following year.
+The manager will retain a copy for his or her personal records.
+The District will issue a Form W-2 Wage and Tax Statement for per diems paid to a manager. - e.
 A manager may receive only one per diem per day of service to the District. - f.
 The per diem rate shall be the maximum rate specified in Minn.
 Stat. § 103D.315, subdivision 8. - g.
 No manager shall be paid a per diem for the attendance at or conduct of any activity for which the manager is entitled to compensation from any other person or entity.